danielsteman/textifai/README.md

 # saas-starter

 A SaaS (Software-as-a-Service) starter pack to convert ideas to value real quick.
 I'm aware that there are a plethora of similar starters, but I wanted to build one myself, for fun and educational purposes.
+Also, as the creator it will be easier and faster to implement it as a base for a future project.

 ## Authentication